Introduction

 But is this method right for every company?
 These points may help naysayers see the strengths of a well-planned BPO strategy.

-What Are the Financial Incentives of Business Process Outsourcing?
+Financial Incentives of Business Process Outsourcing

 Every company faces its own unique operating constraints.
 Managers and employees have to follow strict budgets, no matter where they work.
 If employers can’t justify an expense, they shouldn’t continue to invest in it.